Amarro Fiamberti: Biography

-Amarro Fiamberti, (Stradella, 10 September 1894 – Feltre, 31 August 1970) was an Italian psychiatrist who was the first to perform a transorbital lobotomy operation in 1937, accessing the frontal lobes of the brain through the eye sockets.
-The technique was widely applied by Fiamberti in Italy and by Walter Freeman in the United States, with different tools.
+Fiamberti was born in Stradella, Lombardy in 1894.
 In 1914, he enrolled in the University of Turin's medical and surgical degree program.
-He enlisted at the start of the war and served almost continuously, also as an operative, until his discharge on May 24, 1920.
-In July 1918, he was awarded the Cross of Merit, and the following year, before being dismissed, he had the opportunity to attend the University of Turin, where he graduated on July 20, 1920.
+He enlisted at the start of World War I and served almost continuously, also as an operative, until his discharge on 24 May 1920.
+In July 1918, he was awarded the Cross of Merit, and the following year, before being dismissed, he had the opportunity to attend the University of Turin, where he graduated on 20 July 1920.
 Following his natural inclination for the clinic, he was soon appointed effective assistant in the Turin university's human anatomy institute, headed by G. Levi, but he soon turned to the study of nervous and mental diseases and to a career as a doctor.
 In fact, he was admitted to E. Medea's neuropathology school at the clinical training institutes in Milan in 1921.
 At the beginning of his career Fiamberti took care both to acquire a good practical experience, and to complete his scientific training: in August 1921, in fact, he took service as an internal doctor in the provincial psychiatric hospital of Brescia and attended advanced courses, necessary, at that time, to allow a qualified access to medical activity in mental hospitals.
 Between 1921 and 1926, at the University of Turin, he obtained the diplomas of health officer and expert hygienist and attended the clinical and prophylactic course on tuberculosis directed by F. Micheli, followed in Milan the course of radiology in the school of F. Perussia and that of immunology and serodiagnostics at the Institute directed by S. Belfanti.
 Appointed, following a public competition, section doctor in the provincial psychiatric hospital of Brescia, he continued to serve in the following years, except for a short period between 1927 and 1928, when, after winning the competition, he held the position of head physician in the provincial psychiatric hospital of Verona.